 Price risk is the risk that the total value of investments will fluctuate as a result of changes in market prices, whether caused by factors specific to an individual investment, its issuer or all factors affecting all instruments traded in the market.
 The Scheme has investments in equity instruments which exposes it to price risk.
-The investment manager manages the Scheme's market price risk on a daily basis in accordance with the Scheme's investment objectives and policies.
+The investment manager manages the Scheme's market price risk daily in accordance with the Scheme's investment objectives and policies.

-The Scheme's portfolio managers aim to manage the impact of market price risk through the use of consistent and carefully considered investment guidelines.
+The Scheme's portfolio managers aim to manage the impact of market price risk using consistent and carefully considered investment guidelines.
 Risk management techniques are used in the selection of investments.
 Investments (including derivatives) are only purchased when they meet investment criteria.

-As the majority of the Scheme's financial instruments are carried at fair value with changes in fair value recognised in the Statement of Profit or Loss and Other Comprehensive Income, all changes in market conditions will directly affect investment income.
+As most of the Scheme's financial instruments are carried at fair value with changes in fair value recognised in the Statement of Profit or Loss and Other Comprehensive Income, all changes in market conditions will directly affect investment income.

 Management has performed a sensitivity analysis relating to the Scheme's exposure to price risk at the balance sheet date.
-This sensitivity analysis demonstrates the effect on current year results and net assets attributable to unitholders which could result from a change in market prices of 10% (2020: 10%).
-In the analysis it is assumed that the amount of financial assets exposed to fluctuations in market prices as at the balance sheet date is representative of balances held throughout the financial year.
+This sensitivity analysis demonstrates the effect on current period results and net assets attributable to unitholders which could result from a change in market prices.
+In the analysis it is assumed that the amount of financial assets exposed to fluctuations in market prices as at the balance sheet date is representative of balances held throughout the financial period.
 No other flow on effects or fluctuations in fair value have been taken into account.

-At balance date, the effect on net assets attributable to unitholders and the change in net assets attributable to unitholders as a result of changes in market prices with all other variables remaining constant, would be as follows:
+At balance date, the effect on net assets attributable to unitholders and the change in net assets attributable to unitholders as a result of changes in market prices with all other variables remaining constant would be as follows: